CliveMcEvadeen/chatapp-chatify/README.md

 **Support and Training**: Offer ongoing support, training, and resources to ensure all users can utilize the chat feature effectively.

 **Support**
 For all inquiries, concerns, or valuable feedback related to this integration, our dedicated support team is readily available to assist you.
-Please feel free to reach out to us at support@yourwebsite.com.
+Please feel free to reach out to me.

 **License**
 This integration is proprietary software and is not open-source.
 Unauthorized distribution or use is prohibited.